Jim Hogg: Later years

 Hogg's term as governor ended in 1895, the same year his wife died.
 Although he was not wealthy when he left office, through his connections he became involved in land and oil deals and amassed a large fortune.

 He spoke on behalf of William Jennings Bryan in Tammany Hall in 1896 and 1900.
 Hogg also became interested in the idea of what became the Panama Canal; having done well as an oil investor, Hogg had interest for a shipping route to open between Texas and South America, as well as between Texas and Asia.
-On April 19, 1900, he gave a speech in Waco, where he said the now legendary words: "Let us have Texas, the Empire State, (be) governed by the people, not Texas, the truckpatch, ruled by corporate lobbyists".
+On April 19, 1900, he gave a speech in Waco, where he spoke the later legendary words: "Let us have Texas, the Empire State, (be) governed by the people, not Texas, the truckpatch, ruled by corporate lobbyists".

 In 1901, Hogg founded the Texas Company, predecessor to Texaco, with Joseph S. Cullinan, John Warne Gates, and Arnold Schlaet.